Payments during the 2024 Paralympics

 During the Olympic and Paralympic Games 2024, official shops and competition venues only accept Visa cards.
 Visa is the official partner of the International Olympic Committee.
 Therefore, you won’t be able to buy official merchandising in the shops or buy a snack during a competition with a Mastercard or an American Express card.

-However, it will be possible to get a temporary Visa card for free, valid for the whole duration of the Games and until the end of 2024 in France.
+However, it is possible to get a temporary Visa card for free, valid for the whole duration of the Games and until the end of 2024 in France.
 You can choose between a physical card or a prepaid digital card, connected to your smartphone.
-The physical card allows you to charge up to 150 euros and will be available on Olympic sites, whereas the digital card will allow you to charge an amount of your choice.
+The physical card is available on Olympic sites at counters run by Visa, whereas the digital card, is available from the mobile application called “VisaGo”.
+Both cards allow to charge up to 150 euros.
+If you don't spend the entire balance before the card expires, you'll get it back on the bank card you used for prepayment.

 Cash payment is also possible and you will find around 60 ATMs near the competition venues.